Commissioners

 Edmond “Ted” Cooley (designated by Upper Valley Lake Sunapee Regional Planning Commission) – Cooley & Company LLC.
 Ted is an electrical and computer engineer with degrees from the University of Vermont and Dartmouth College.
 Ted is a Commissioner with the Upper Valley Lake Sunapee Regional Planning Commission, Chairs the Orford Conservation Commission, and has Chaired or been a member of numerous commissions and committees in Orford.
 He has been involved in projects related to flood mitigation and stream bank stabilization.
 Ted has enjoyed activities on and in the Connecticut River for decades and is committed to programs that continue to improve water quality all along the river.
 Ted and wife Anne live in Orford, NH with varying numbers of rescue dogs, most of whom long since “failed” fostering and become permanent residents.

-Jeff Miller (designated alternate by Southwest Region Planning Commission) – Lifelong resident of Walpole., NH.
+Jeff Miller (designated by Southwest Region Planning Commission) – Lifelong resident of Walpole., NH.
 Served in the New Hampshire legislature for 12 years and was a sponsor of the bill that established the Connecticut River Resource Commission.
 Currently the Chairman of the Walpole Planning Board.
 Recently retired from the APC Paper Group in Claremont, NH where I was the VP of sales and Marketing.

 Jim McClammer (governor appointed member at-large) – My wife, Sharon Morisi, and I reside in the North Charlestown village where we raised three children (Jamie, Seth & Erin).
 I am a natural resource scientist, certified by the NH Board of Natural Scientists.
 I own a small environmental consulting company, Connecticut Valley Environmental Services, Inc., which collects data, designs projects and permits impacts in compliance with federal, state and local land use regulations.
 We currently consult on a number of utility-scale solar projects.
 I have served as Commissioner, New Hampshire Depart. of Transportation, Right-of-Way Commission; State Representative, New Hampshire Legislature, 2008-2010.
 Resources, Recreation & Development Committee; Participant, Water Quality Standards Advisory Committee, New Hampshire Department of Environmental Services; Commissioner, Upper Valley (NH & VT) Lake Sunapee Regional Planning Commission; and, Board Member, Charlestown Planning Board.
 My hobbies include bee-keeping, gardening, genealogical research, and restoration our ca. 1780 historic home in the village of North Charlestown.

-Greg Castell (governor appointed member at-large) – Greg owns and operates Apex Storage in WRJ, VT, and has been a water commissioner for Meriden, NH for over three years.
+Greg Castell (awaiting governor appointment member at-large) – Greg owns and operates Apex Storage in WRJ, VT, and has been a water commissioner for Meriden, NH for over three years.
 As an elected official, Greg oversaw replacing water mains and implementing infiltration systems to manage waste water which flows into the CT river.
 As an outdoorsman, Greg fishes and paddles throughout NH and owns riverfront property on the Connecticut River.
 With degrees from Bowdoin (Environmental Studies) and Boston University (MBA & MS), Greg remains committed at a local level to helping conserve our water and protecting our rivers.

-Paul Detwiler (governor appointed member at-large) – Paul lives along the Connecticut River in Hanover, N.H., where he enjoys fishing, kayaking, and rowing.
+Paul Detwiler (governor appointment member at-large) – Paul lives along the Connecticut River in Hanover, N.H., where he enjoys fishing, kayaking, and rowing.
 Before retiring in 2019, he practiced environmental and energy law at the U.S. Department of Energy and at the law firm of Covington & Burling.

-Tim Purrington (governor appointed representing hydroelectric interests) – As Lakes Coordinator, Connecticut Lakes, Tim Purrington is responsible for managing reservoirs and flows according to the Connecticut Lakes Supplementary Agreement, operating spill gates as needed, weather observations and daily reports, and snow measurements and reports.
+Tim Purrington (governor appointment representing hydroelectric interests) – As Lakes Coordinator, Connecticut Lakes, Tim Purrington is responsible for managing reservoirs and flows according to the Connecticut Lakes Supplementary Agreement, operating spill gates as needed, weather observations and daily reports, and snow measurements and reports.
 Mr. Purrington’s responsibilities also include interfacing with NHDES, Hydro Operations, and the public (local hunting and fishing guides, lodge owners, Trout Unlimited, local snowmobile/ATV clubs, as well as the Connecticut River Watershed.)
 Mr. Purrington started his career at Great River Hydro in November of 2014 as Lakes Coordinator and still holds that position.
 Prior to Great River Hydro, Mr. Purrington spent 24 years teaching Middle School Science at Colebrook Elementary School in Colebrook, NH.
 He also worked part-time as a Dam Operator at Murphy Dam in Pittsburg, NH from June 1986 to August 2014.
 Mr. Purrington graduated with a Bachelor’s Degree in Education and a minor in mathematics from Plymouth State College in December 1990.

 Vermont ‘s Connecticut River Watershed Advisory Commission